Take deposits for weight based products

 Can customers see that pricing is finalized after weigh-in?

 Yes.
-The Downpay product and cart blocks clearly communicate that the deposit is collected upfront and the final balance is based on actual weight.
+The customizable Downpay product and cart blocks allow you to communicate that the deposit is collected upfront and the final balance is based on actual weight.

 Do I need to refund customers if the weight is lower?